tbates/tbates.github.io/_posts/1945-02-10-technical-Parallel.markdown

 Now you don't need to remember or type this long option string!

-Support for multiple cores is expected on all R platforms during 2016, and will dramatically speed up model runtime, e,g,CIs.

 *top tip*: Use R's tab-function completion (just type `umx_` and tab to see the list…):
 *top tip*: [TextMate](http://macromates.com) OpenMx bundle contains snippets for many of umx's features.

 ### OpenMP on unix clusters

-If you're trying to use mulitple cores on a managed cluster, you might need to request these in the control script that schedules your jobs.
+If you're trying to use multiple cores on a managed cluster, you might need to request these in the control script that schedules your jobs.

 Here's an example for edinburgh's cluster.
 The key is `-pe OpenMP 12`